Categorical & Ordinal Targets

 ## Declaring the level set: `categorical_levels`

-`categorical_levels` is the set of values the target can take — the label
+`categorical_levels` is the set of values the target can take, the label set in

-set, in classification terms.
-By default it is inferred from the distinct
+classification terms.
+By default it is inferred from the distinct values of the

-values of the `y` you fit on, which is leak-safe.
-Pass it explicitly when
+`y` you fit on, which is leak-safe.
+Pass it explicitly when your context is

-your context is small and may under-cover the true scale — for example a
+small and may under-cover the true scale.
+For example, a 1–5 rating whose

 ```python theme={null}